EmmanueleD/seene.link/README.md

 ## 🎯 What is Seene.link?

-Seene.link is a minimalist web app that lets you instantly create and share beautiful text pages.
+Seene.link is a minimalist web app that lets you instantly create and share beautiful, customizable text pages.
 Perfect for:

 - 📝 Sharing quotes or thoughts
 - 🎤 Event slogans and presentations
 - 💭 Mood pages
 - ✨ Micro-poetry
 - 🔗 Clean links for bios and chats
+- 🎨 Personalized messages with custom fonts and colors

 ## 🚀 Quick Start